dhellmann/pymotw-3/source/itertools/index.rst

    :caption:
    :start-after: #end_pymotw_header

-:func:`tee` has semantics similar to the Unix :command:`tee` utility, which repeats the values it reads from its input and writes them to a named file and standard output.
+:func:`tee` has semantics similar to the UNIX :command:`tee` utility, which repeats the values it reads from its input and writes them to a named file and standard output.
 The iterators returned by :func:`tee` can be used to feed the same set of data into multiple algorithms to